BioCUCKOO/LyMOI/README.md

 # LyMOI
-**Note**: The cDAM framework, which incorporated graph neural network (GNN) and deep neural network (DNN), was developed to predict potentially new autophagy regulators and their MMAs from big omics datasets.
+**Note**: The LyMOI framework, which incorporated graph neural network (GNN) and large langueage model(LLM), was developed to predict potentially new autophagy regulators and their MMAs from big omics datasets.

 ## Requirements